Janiczek/janiczek.github.io/_posts/2025-10-01-elm-queues-shootout.md

 ### Categorization

-It seems that there are three categories you can choose from:
+It seems that there are two categories you can choose from:
 * Deques with somewhat rich List-like API, `O(1) length` and `O(N) fromList`
   * Both `folkertdev/elm-deque` and `robinheghan/elm-deque` fit the bill.
   * Robin's library seems faster at `fromList` and slower at `toList`.